How to Politely & Legally Deny a Rental Application

 Best Practices for Avoiding Discrimination

-When denying applicants, landlords must understand not only the rules for discrimination, but also how to appear as to not be discriminating.
+When denying applicants, landlords must understand not only the discrimination rules but also how to appear to not be discriminating.
 It’s possible for landlords with the best intentions to still be sued for discrimination for not following all of these best practices:

 • Treat everyone the same – An easy way to get in trouble is to treat your applicants differently.
 If you ask different questions or have different requirements for just one or two people, it’s easy to make a case they were singled out for discrimination.